mhtbtanvir/practicePython/PyGameBallGame/README.md

+install the executable file or run it in python environment to try the game.

 # Ball Splitting Game 🎯

 An interactive pygame-based ball splitting game where you click to split balls and manage the chaos within a circular boundary!